Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

-- **providing a wealth of information**: uptime statistics, software make and version etc. There are already [sites that do this](https://git.feneas.org/feneas/fediverse/-/wikis/instance-monitoring-sites), but they don't have spiders. the crawler should fill that niche without duplicating the work of others.
+- **providing a wealth of information**: uptime statistics, software make and version etc. There are already [sites that do this](https://git.feneas.org/feneas/fediverse/-/wikis/instance-monitoring-sites), but they don't have crawlers.
+This project should fill that niche without duplicating the work of others.
 - **horizontal scaling** (mesh or peer-to-peer architecture).
 This *could* increase reliability and availability, but it would also increase